Mohammad3id/100_days_of_swift/highlights.md

 true
 ```

-> Note: Being implicitly unwrapped means that these values literally gets 'implicitly unwrapped' as if we have put `!` after them.
+> Note: Being implicitly unwrapped means that these values literally gets 'implicitly unwrapped' whenever they're used (as if we have put `!` after them).
 It depends on where we pass these values.
 Try passing an implicitly unwrapped value to a function with aparameter of type `Any` (like `print()` for example), the value won't be unwrapped as the parameter can accept optional values with no issues.

 ## Failable Initializers